Don Guardian: Early life and education

-Raised in Palisades Park, New Jersey and West New York, Guardian graduated from Don Bosco Preparatory High School.
+Raised in Palisades Park, New Jersey, and West New York, Guardian graduated from Don Bosco Preparatory High School.
 He graduated in 1975 from Upsala College.

-Before being elected Mayor, Guardian served as an executive with the Boy Scouts of America and at the Claridge Hotel, and headed Atlantic City's Special Improvement District for two decades prior to his election as mayor.
+Before being elected mayor, Guardian served as an executive with the Boy Scouts of America and at the Claridge Hotel, and headed Atlantic City's Special Improvement District for two decades prior to his election as mayor.

-After his time as Mayor, Guardian was named as Business Administrator by the Toms River, New Jersey Township Council, for which he was paid an annual salary of $175,000.
+After his time as mayor, Guardian was named as Business Administrator by the Toms River, New Jersey Township Council, for which he was paid an annual salary of $175,000.

 Elective office

-On January 19, 2013, Guardian announced he was challenging incumbent mayor Lorenzo Langford.
+On January 19, 2013, Guardian announced that he was challenging incumbent mayor Lorenzo Langford.
 He won the Republican primary unopposed.
 On November 5, Guardian defeated Langford by 50% to 47%.
 In the 2013 United States elections, he defeated incumbent Democratic mayor Lorenzo Langford to become Atlantic City's first openly gay mayor and first Republican mayor since 1990.
 In the 2017 election, Guardian lost re-election to Democratic city councilman, Frank Gilliam.

-Guardian was elected to the State Assembly in 2021, alongside fellow Republican Claire Swift.
-They defeated the Democratic slate of incumbent Assemblyman John Armato and Atlantic County Commissioner Caren Fitzpatrick; the district's other Assemblyman, Democrat Vince Mazzeo, did not seek reelection to the Assembly in order to make what would ultimately be an unsuccessful bid for the district's State Senate seat.
+Guardian and fellow Republican Claire Swift won the 2021 New Jersey General Assembly election, defeating the Democratic slate of incumbent Assemblyman John Armato and Atlantic County Commissioner Caren Fitzpatrick; the district's other Assemblyman, Democrat Vince Mazzeo, did not seek reelection to the Assembly in order to make what would ultimately be an unsuccessful bid for the district's State Senate seat.

-On January 11, 2022, Guardian was sworn-in to the New Jersey General Assembly.
-His election makes him the first openly gay Republican legislator in state history and the only openly gay member of the New Jersey Legislature.
+On January 11, 2022, Guardian was sworn in to the New Jersey General Assembly, making him the first openly gay Republican legislator in state history and the only openly gay member of the New Jersey Legislature.